Cybersecurity Concepts

 • Deploying backups that are located in different physical locations.

-• Implement network protection mechanisms to ensure that the data is not corrupted or lost during transportation.
+• Implement network protection mechanisms to ensure the data is not corrupted or lost during transportation.

-IoT system designers, manufacturers, and developers can adopt a variety of technologies and policies to ensure the integrity of the hardware from the IoT devices and communication to fog/cloud data centres.
+IoT system designers, manufacturers, and developers can adopt various technologies and policies to ensure the integrity of the hardware from the IoT devices and communication to fog/cloud data centres.

-• Logical integrity: Even when there are no hardware issues, there can still be unintended or malicious alterations in the data or data losses during transportation, storage, and retrieval that could alter its integrity.
-Logical integrity can be compromised by software design flaws and bugs, poor network configurations, as well as human error and cyberattacks.
+• Logical integrity: Even with no hardware issues, there can still be unintended or malicious alterations in the data or data losses during transportation, storage, and retrieval that could alter its integrity.
+Software design flaws, bugs, poor network configurations, human error, and cyberattacks can compromise logical integrity.
 Some of the data integrity risks include:

 • Data may be deleted, wrongly entered, and illegally altered in the storage system.